 The hiPSC cultures are monitored daily for growth at the brightfield imaging cytometer and analyzed for percentage of confluency.
-The brightfield image in the left panel and in the right panel a green mask from the analysis of the brightfield image obtained with the cytometer (figure 3A).
-A homogeneous hiPSC growth is observed over the time, as shown by the confluence percentages of two hiPSC lines (n = 4 plates) grown in parallel and submitted to confluency checks from day 1 to day 6 (Figure 3B).
+The brightfield image in the left panel and in the right panel a green mask from the analysis of the brightfield image obtained with the cytometer (Figure 3A).
+A homogeneous hiPSC growth is observed over the time, as shown by the confluence percentages of two hiPSC lines (n = 4 plates) grown in parallel and subjected to confluency checks from day 1 to day 6 (Figure 3B).
 Upon reaching the set threshold, the hiPSC are passaged.
 The cell lines were cultured manually (m) or by the automation (a) system and observed for maintenance of typical stem cell morphology for at least two passages, representative brightfield images (Figure 4A).
 The hiPSC cultured manually (not shown) or in the automated system exhibited the typical stem cell marker OCT4 (red) and SSEA4 (green), as shown in the immunofluorescence assay (Figure 4B).
 The expression of the pluripotency markers OCT4, NANOG and REX1 were also assessed at mRNA level by qRT-PCR (Figure 4C).
 Relative quantifications were performed with samples collected from one cell line grown manually (m) and in the automated culture system (a) in duplicates (replicates 1 and 2).
 The expression levels of all three pluripotency markers in the replicates cultivated in the automated culture system are similar to marker expression after manual culture.
 On day 8 (D8), the expression of pluripotency markers was absent in cortical neurons differentiated (Diff) from hiPSC.

 One important application of the automated culture system is the differentiation of hiPSC into different cell types including neurons.
 Here we show the differentiation of hiPSC into neurons using the NGN2 strategy, which produces a pure cortical neuron culture in a very short time (approximately 6 days).
 Neurons differentiated in the automated culture system (a) presented similar morphology and neuronal network organization as the neurons cultivated manually (m) (Figure 5A).
-Automated differentiated cortical neurons were positive for TUBB3 (neuron-specific Class III β-tubulin, red) and BRN2 (upper cortical layer marker, green) (Figure 5B), comparable to observed with manually differentiated neurons (data not shown).
+Automated differentiated cortical neurons were positive for TUBB3 (neuron-specific Class III β-tubulin, red) and BRN2 (upper cortical layer marker, green) (Figure 5B), comparable to manually differentiated neurons (data not shown).
 The expression of neuronal markers including the microtubule-associated protein 2 (MAP2), the neural cell adhesion molecule (NCAM1) and Synapsin-1 (SYN1), as well as the cortical neuron markers BRN2 and CUX1 (upper cortical layer) were enriched in neurons at day 8 (D8) of differentiation (Figure 5C).
 Very low or no expression of these markers was observed in hiPSC.
 Relative quantifications were performed with samples collected from one cell line grown manually (m) and in the automated culture system (a) in duplicates (replicates 1 and 2).
 The expression levels in replicates show similar variations between manually and automated differentiations.